 - Milk powder - this adds a creamier taste and tender texture while helping the cake brown due to the added sugars from the milk powder.
 You can leave this out if it's not available to you but if you can find it, I recommend it.
 It's what professional bakeries use to get better taste and texture.

 - Optional lemon slices: If you choose to decorate the pound cake with lemon slices, slice them very thin as the peel can get tough while it bakes.
 Otherwise, you can opt to remove the peel.

-- If not using a non-stick pan, I recommend buttering or lining the insides of your pan with parchment paper.
+- If using a non-coated metal pan, I recommend buttering or lining the insides of your pan with parchment paper.
 Nonstick pans should release the pound cake due to the amount of butter in the batter, but if it's an older pan, I recommend buttering or lining your pan.

 *Nutritional information is an estimate, calculated using online tools.